HASwitchPlate/openHASP-docs/docs/displays/lolin-tft-shield.md

 1. Plug a compatible ESP32 onto the female headers on the back
 2. Attach a [LOLIN D32 Pro V2.0][3]{target=_blank} using the 10-pin TFT connector and cable
-3. Solder headers onto the bottom pinholes for pluging into a breadboard or jumper cables for any other ESP
+3. Solder headers onto the bottom pinholes for pluging into a breadboard or jumper cables for any other ESP32

 | Pros                       | Cons
 |:-----                      |:----